PREVIOUS: A. Categories #14

 ⚡️ is caused by other people

-EXP: we might choose to ignore ridicule, be sad when disappointed, not be hurt when disrespected….
+EXP: we might choose to ignore ridicule, not feel hopeless when disappointed, not hurt when disrespected….
 We don’t have to get mad!

 ⚡️has to be ‘held in’ if we’re going to control our anger